-The principle of debt payoff is that when you pay off one debt, you can use the freed money to pay off your next debt.
+The principle of debt payoff is that you can use the freed money to pay off your next debt when you pay off one debt.
 That’s when you start to see progress.

 10. Budget For The Holidays

-I would recommend you try to budget how much money you will go to spend for the holidays.
+I would recommend you try to budget how much money you will spend on the holidays.
 Budgeting for the holidays is a great way to take away the stress, just knowing that you’re good to go when the holidays arrive.

 You can decide to cash flow the holidays from your salary, or you can choose to set up sinking funds.
-Sinking funds are funds that you will add to every month, so you have enough money when you need to use it.
+Sinking funds are funds you will add to every month so you have enough money when you need to use it.

 11. Take A No-Spend Challenge

-You will become very aware of your spending habits, and you will learn a lot during your no-spend challenge.
+You will become very aware of your spending habits and learn a lot during your no-spend challenge.
 If you are spending without thinking about it, you will become aware of what you’re spending your money on.
 If you don’t track your spending, this will be an even more eye-opening experience.

 12. Stop Using Your Credit Cards

 Credit cards are great if you can pay off the balance in full every month.
-When you can’t pay off the balance at the end of the month, you will be charged high-interest rates.
+You will be charged high interest rates when you can’t pay off the balance at the end of the month.

 When you find yourself carrying on a balance from one month to the next, stop using your credit cards.
 You can start by stop using them just for one month or make the step smaller by not purchasing anything additional on your card.